BrownCSCI1230/lab02_pencils/README.md

 Though we recommend using std::vector (and std::array) for all your canvas needs, Qt’s canvas is weird.
 Images displayed in Qt have to be of the type 'QImage'.
 QImages are defined by C arrays.
 Unfortunately, it's hard to circumvent the usage of QImages, so you'll have to work with C arrays when dealing with Qt.
 But, the good news is that C arrays are used in the same way!

 <details>
-  <summary>Want to know why Qt does this?</summary>
+  <summary>Why does Qt do this?</summary>

 We don’t know.

 </details>

-[By calling canvas->data], your program returns a pointer to the array of canvas pixels, which are RGBA structs.
-Your [] function returns a xy coordinate of your mouse in canvas space.
-Again, you need to work on solving the index for your pixel, and find a way to modify it.
+When you call `canvas->data`, your program returns a pointer to the 1D array of canvas pixels (aka the array of RGBA structs).
+The [] function returns an (x, y) coordinate of your mouse in canvas space.
+Again, you will need to solve for the index of that particular pixel in order to change its color.

 #### 4.2.2 Leaky Pencil

+**Task:**
 Implement `pencilMove` such that it colors the pixel it’s currently on.

 #### 4.2.3 Good Pencil

+**Task:**
 Implement `pencilDown` and `pencilUp` such that the pencil only colors pixels when the mouse is held down.

 A Boolean variable in pencil class may be useful.